-Examples of significant considerations for bonds as in paragraphs 2340.001 and 2340.002:
+Examples of significant considerations for bonds as per SOP sections 2340.001 and 2340.002:

-- Error of estimation of the best estimate assumption: - Future experience difficult to estimate: - relatively large proportion of non-investment grade issues, - relatively high proportion of junior issues, - Operational risks: investments in type of assets that the company lacks experience in acquiring and managing (e.g., investment in private-placement issues where the company does not possess the resources to perform sound internal credit analysis on a continuous basis, or where it lacks the work-out expertise), - Weak asset underwriting criteria: past credit losses in excess of average for the market for a similar portfolio, - Liquidity concerns: lack of liquidity on bonds available for trading. - Deterioration of the best estimate assumption: - Concentration or lack of diversification: portfolio concentration by number of issues, issuer or industry, - Operational risks: limited ability to track credit quality on an ongoing basis.
+- Error of estimation of the mean: - Future experience difficult to estimate: - Relatively large proportion of non-investment grade issues, - Relatively high proportion of junior issues, - Operational risks: Investments in type of assets that the company lacks experience in acquiring and managing (e.g., investment in private-pla ement issues where the company does not possess the resources to perform source internal credit analysis on a continuous basis, or where it lacks the work out expertise), - Weak asset underwriting criteria: Past cridit losses in excess of average for the market for a similar portfolio, - Liquidity concerns: Lack of liquidity in bonds available for trading.

+- Concentration or lack of diverse cation: Portfolio concentration by number of issue, issuer or industry, - Operational risks: init describing to track credit quality on an ongoing basis.

-Other considerations for bonds:
+Other considerations for becas.

+- Error of estimates of the mean:

+- Lack of leadidity on bonds to be kept to maturity,

+- Non-rated instruments,

-- Error of estimation of the best estimate assumption: - Lack of liquidity on bonds to be kept to maturity, - Non-rated instruments. - Deterioration of the best estimate assumption: - Event risk: a sudden external event fundamentally alters creditworthiness, such as product liability, accounting practices, - Loss of expertise in the investment area, - Slow corporate reaction, historically, to deteriorating experience.
+- Option in favour of the issuer.

+- Deterioration of the mean:

+- Event risk: a sudden external event fundamentally alters creditworthiness, such as product liability, accounting practices,

+- Loss of expertise in the investment area,

+- The company has been slow historically to react to deteriorating experience.